asyncgui/asyncgui/sphinx/intro.rst

 Another one is Trio_, well-known for its `structured concurrency`_.
 And Curio_, which seems to have had a big influence on Trio, though it now only accepts bug fixes.

-They may be different each other but all of them have in common is that they are not suitable for GUI programs.
+They may differ from each other but all of them have in common is that they are not suitable for GUI programs.
 I'm not saying "Having a GUI library and an async library coexist in the same thread is problematic due to their individual main loops".
-In fact, Kivy_ and BeeWare_ have adapted themselves to work with async libraries, PyGame_ doesn't even own a main loop and expects the user to implement one so you could do that by putting an ``await asyncio.sleep()`` inside a main loop [#pygame_with_asyncio]_, :mod:`tkinter` and PyQt_ seem to have 3rd party libraries that allow them to work with async libraries.
+In fact, Kivy_ and BeeWare_ have adapted themselves to work with async libraries;
+PyGame_ doesn't even own a main loop and expects the user to implement one, so you could do that by putting an ``await asyncio.sleep()`` inside a main loop [#pygame_with_asyncio]_;
+:mod:`tkinter` and PyQt_ seem to have 3rd party libraries that allow them to work with async libraries.
 Even if none of them are your options, Trio has `special mode`_ that makes it run without interfering with other main loop.
 Therefore, I think it's safe to say that the coexisting problem has been already solved.